meg-gutshall/flatiron-curriculum-notes/rails/validations-and-forms/rails-testing.md

 For a car, it might look like this:

->> When the steering column's flange rotates, the steering shaft transmits the rotation of the steering box.
+&nbsp;&nbsp;&nbsp;&nbsp;*When the steering column's flange rotates, the steering shaft transmits the rotation of the steering box.*

 It can be difficult to write isolated **unit tests**, and it's not always clear whether they're useful.
 Compare the jargon-heavy, extremely specific unit test, above, to the test covering the steering wheel (view) _and_ steering column (controller):

->> When the steering wheel is rotated to the left, the steering column transmits the rotation to the steering box.
+&nbsp;&nbsp;&nbsp;&nbsp;*When the steering wheel is rotated to the left, the steering column transmits the rotation to the steering box.*

 This is a **feature test**.